CatalogueOfLife/coldp/README.md

  - `tsv`, `tab` or `txt`: indicates a tab seperated file without quoting

  Valid examples are `Taxon.tsv` or `vernacular-name.csv`

-It is recommended to place all data files in a subfolder called `data`, but having them on the root level is allowed.

 ### Character Encoding
 All files should be encoded in UTF-8.